 Typically a bare trust is the use of a company to hold the legal or registered title to the property as the nominee, in trust for the “real” or beneficial owner of the property.

 Note: As of 2018, the Federal Liberal Government and the B.C.
 NDP Government proposed amendments that would require all legal information regarding bare trusts must be recorded and submitted on an annual basis.
 This appears to take effect for the tax year 2018 in B.C. and will not start until the tax-year 2021 for federal reporting.

 In Ontario, transfer of ownership within a bare trust is not exempt from having to pay Land Transfer Tax (LTT).

 Examples of term

-A foreign buyer will set up a bare trust that purchases a condo in Vancouver's Coal Harbour neighbourhood.
-After a year, that buyer wants to capture the appreciation and equity, so they sell the ownership of the bare trust to another foreign buyer.
+How is the bare trust used in Canada?
+For example, a foreign buyer can set up a bare trust that purchases a condo in Vancouver’s Coal Harbour neighbourhood.
+After a year, the buyer wants to capture the appreciation and equity, so they sell the ownership of the bare trust to another foreign buyer.
 Because the ownership of the condo has not changed, no change at the Land Registry Office is required and no PTT is owed.

 Updated: July 17, 2020